votca/votca/DEVELOPERS_README.md

  The style is essentially the same, as what is used by google, with the exception that types and = are aligned to make the code more readable.

- To run clang on a file say file.cc I need to first be sure that the .clang-format file is placed in the current working directory.
-It should have the following contents:
+ The contents of the .clang-format file are shown below:
 ```
 ---
 # BasedOnStyle:  Google